-The general conclusion is that all aspects of a design must be mathematically expressible as a goal function in order to be considered, but, as more terms are added to the optimization goal, the numerical convergence process slows down, eventually reaching a standstill.
+The general conclusion is that all aspects of a design must be mathematically expressable as a goal function in order to be considered, but, as more terms are added to the optimization goal, the numerical convergence process slows down, eventually reaching a standstill.

-Because computational electromagnetics is scale invariant, the topology optimization methodology is applicable to resonator arrangements beyond the range of typical nuclear magnetic resonance frequencies, applications such as the design of magnetic or electric resonators used in electron paramagnetic resonance (EPR), the optimization of individual wavepath components including capacitors and strip lines, and even for wireless energy transfer.
+Because computational electromagnetics is scale invariant, the topology optimization methodology is applicable to resonator arrangements beyond the range of typical nuclear magnetic resonance frequencies, applications such as the design of magnetic or electric resonators used in EPR, the optimization of individual wavepath components including capacitors and striplines, and even for wireless energy transfer.